simples707data/simples/fproject/readme.md

 ## Sentiment

-Ran a basic sentiment analysis that with a spot check seemed to accurately grade the varies in positivity of language used.
+I ran a basic sentiment analysis that (based on a spot check) seemed to accurately grade the variance in positivity of the language used.
 This could be very useful for analysing other chat groups, but was not that relevant for this example.
-The group conversation was almost entirely free of negative comments, so even those with the lowest polarity rating were really fairly neutral comments (only went as negative as -0.2 on a scale that stretches to negative 0.5).
-The sentiment ranking was for this reason in three categories that were not negative: Positive, Neutral, Less Positive.
+The group conversation was almost entirely free of negative comments, so even those with the lowest polarity rating were really fairly neutral comments (only went as negative as -0.2 on a scale that stretches to negative -0.5).
+The sentiment ranking was for this reason in three categories that were not negative: Positive, Neutral, Slightly negative.

 <img src="https://github.com/simples707data/simples/blob/master/fproject/Sentiment.PNG">

 ## User anaylsis

-Easy to score users for participation, contribution and response rate.
-Such an analysis might be considered a bit intrusive, but is potentially very useful for individual users who wish to see how much they contribute and how visible they are within a online community like this.
+It was easy to score users for participation, contribution and response rate.
+Such an analysis might be considered a bit intrusive, but is potentially very useful for individual users who wish to see how much they contribute and how visible they are within a online community.
 It could also be used by administrators to track whether individuals were taking part, if they were contributing or if they were dominating.
 Here we can see the number of total messages sent per user, the average sentiment rating for those users and a calcuation of whether they were a net giver or taker based on whether they asked more questions or replied to more threads.

 <img src="https://github.com/simples707data/simples/blob/master/fproject/Usersbynoofmessages.PNG">